evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 The GMC Sierra EV Denali Edition 1 comes equipped with one sound system option:

-- **Chevrolet Sound System:** Features six speakers and delivers a maximum output of 200 watts.
+- **Bose Sound System:** Features seven speakers and delivers a maximum output of 200 watts.

 Additionally, the model includes 4 USB-C connections as standard.